malkawimahdi/investigating-loop-detection-algorithms/README.txt

  - NixOS configuration files after determining that runtime analysis is negligible due to the size of the input CFGs.

 ## Shell Scripts
-It contains shell scripts to generate results for all algorithms compared.
+Contains shell scripts to generate results for all algorithms compared.

 To enable execution and run these scripts, firstly transfer the script to algorithm 1 to 3's source code and run: